kigyui/ledoutfits/README.md

 If you find anything here useful I'd really appreciate letting me know as it helps motivate me to publish more of my projects!

+## LuxPulseBeat - 2025 Library

+For 2025 I separated out the hardware and beat detection code into [it's own library](src/) so it's easier to test and incorporate into your projects.

 ## ledcorset - 2024 Corset

 [For emfcamp in 2024 I made a LED corset for a friend to